tnebooks/12th-physics/content.en/docs/electronics-and-communication/_index.md

 ---

-# 10 ELECTRONICS AND COMMUNICATION

-Electronics is clearly the winner of the day - John Ford.
+>Electronics is clearly the winner of the day - John Ford.

-## LEARNING OBJECTIVES

-**In this unit, the students are exposed to**

-* Energy band diagram in semiconductors
-* Types of semiconductors
-* Formation of *p-n* junction diode and its V-I characteristics
-* Rectification process
-* Special purpose diodes
-* Transistors and their immediate applications
-* Digital and analog signals
-* Logic gates, Boolean algebra and De Morgan's theorem
-* Modulation and its types
-* Basic elements of communication system
-* Propagation of electromagnetic waves through space
-* Some important communication systems

-## 10.1 INTRODUCTION

 Electronics has become a part of our daily life.
 All gadgets like mobile phones, computers, televisions, music systems etc work on the electronic principles.
 Electronic circuits are used to perform various operations in devices like air conditioners, microwave oven, dish washers and washing machines.
 Besides this, its applications are widespread in all fields like communication systems, medical diagnosis and treatments and even handling money through ATMs.